sal55/pcl/README.md

 C needs to do independent compilation which would limit what this PCL backend could provide.
 I decided to make a new, more streamlined C compiler which would work only on a single module.
 This means it can work like a whole-program compiler and can directly generate EXE or DLL files, or run or intepret the programs.
 (It also makes compilation twice as fast compared with going through intermediate ASM.)

-Multi-module C programs can still be built, but via a driver program (a 200-line script), which invokes PCL per-module and with an ASM target (it then invokes my AA assemble-linker on the results).
+Multi-module C programs can still be built, but via a driver program (a 200-line script), which invokes PCL per-module and with an ASM target (it then invokes my AA assembler-linker on the results).

 Some things were challenging.
 For example the `argn, argv` arguments of `main`, which don't exist under Windows and needs to be emulated.
-But does happen before PCL or after?
+But does that happen before PCL or after?
 I moved that mechanism to after PCL; it takes away that headache from the host.

 Another thing was supporting var-args, which in my main implementation, assumes the stack grows downwards.
 In the PCL interpreter however, it grows upwards!

 ### Interpreting PCL

 This wasn't considered seriously first.
 Why interpret?
 PCL as it is is quite unsuitable for interpretation: there too many combinations of operands and types, which need to be sorted at runtime.
+It would translation to a more expansive, more specific set of bytecodes.
 However I decided to try it anyway.
 And yes, it was very slow.

 But there are some benefits in having a reference implementation that is independent of platform.
 Debugging becomes easier.
 Various kinds of survey can be done.
 If the interpreter at least was ported to another language, that provides one way of getting my M code to run across machines.